 In terms of in-store supply, the same rules apply.
 Managers want to order the correct amount of ingredients for the time period so they won’t run out or have a surplus that could go out of code.

 Although some of these skills are truly honed through experience, a great manager can take courses in retail inventory management, talk to other fast-food managers in similarly sized communities or seek out optional certification from organizations like the National Restaurant Association.

 Being a fast-food manager requires a variety of traditional business skills that many outsiders may not think about, including accounting, computer skills and marketing.
 Talk to your company about training and certification options to improve your managerial capabilities.

 Be a Leader, Not Just a Boss

 Leadership is a crucial aspect of being a better fast-food manager.
 Although some managers choose to rule with an iron fist, this may not be the most effective method for the fast-food business.
-Efficient communication and mutual respect have proven themselves as useful tools for fast food managers looking to improve their businesses’ productivity.
+When it comes to the question of how to be a good fast-food manager, efficient communication and mutual respect have proven to be useful tools for managers looking to improve business productivity.